bitfireAT/davx5-manual/managed_davx5.rst

    * - default_sync_interval
      - integer (number of seconds)
      - initial sync interval at account creation (contacts/calendars/tasks); default value: 14400 seconds (4 hours).
 Only these values are eligible: 900 (15 min), 1800 (30 min), 3600 (1 h), 7200 (2 h), 14400 (4 h), 86400 (1 day). |br|
        Can always be overwritten by users.
-Changing this value will only affect newly created accounts.
+Changing this value will only affect newly added accounts.
    * - wifi_only
      - boolean
      - *true* = DAVx⁵ will only sync when a WiFi connection is active (doesn't apply to manually forced synchronization) |br|